ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 MLFQ then varies a process's priority based on its observed behavior.
 This is done with **allotment**, the amount of time a job can spend at a given priority before its priority is reduced.
 There are thus three more rules:
 1. When a job enters the system, it is placed at the highest priority.
 2. If a job uses up its allotment while running, its priority is reduced.
-3. If a job gives up the CPU
+3. If a job gives up the CPU (like I/O operations) before allotm